This post may contain affiliate links.

 Wish we’d done: Cooking classes in Rome.
 The food was so fantastic.

 Florence is, well, Florence.
-It’s hard not to love and if you’re looking for things to do in Italy, visiting Florence is an obvious choice.
+It’s hard not to love and if you’re looking for things to do in Italy, visiting this historic Tuscan city is an obvious choice.

 Check out my One Day in Florence post for more sightseeing options.

 Why don’t people love Milan more?
-It’s one of the most exciting cities in Europe.
+It’s one of the most exciting cities in Europe and we had a couple of wonderful days there on our honeymoon.

 For more sightseeing options visit what to do in Milan for a day.

-In Milan we loved: Staying in luxury at the Park Hyatt Milan, also within steps from the Duomo and the Galleria Vittorio Emanuele II, and where they put rose petals on our bed for our honeymoon.
+In Milan we loved: Staying in luxury at the Park Hyatt Milan.
+It’s within steps of the Duomo and the Galleria Vittorio Emanuele II, and the hotel staff put rose petals on our bed because we were newlyweds.

 Carol’s best moment in Milan: Finding a beautiful cashmere store and buying a sweater and matching scarf just before we left.

-Lowest of all Milan moments for Mark: Realizing he’s just married a woman who insists on shopping when they should be leaving for the train station.
+Worst Milan moment for Mark: Realizing he’s just married a woman who insists on shopping when they should be leaving for the train station.

-(Technically we didn’t argue, as technically you can’t argue on your honeymoon, but I fully suspect there was an argument going on in his head.)
+(Technically we didn’t argue, as technically you can’t argue on your honeymoon, but I fully suspect there was an argument going on in his head.
+I’m pretty sure it continues to this day)

-Aside from stomping around through flooded streets when it rains, Venice is truly one of the greatest cities in Italy for strolling.
+Aside from stomping around through flooded streets when it rains, Venice is truly one of the greatest cities in Italy for strolling hand-in-hand.

-Even if it is a living museum, it’s still one of the best places to visit in Italy (not only that, but I could have sworn our boatman and the concierge were living breathing Venetians).
+Even if it is a living museum, it’s still one of the best places to visit in Italy for romance, and more than 50,000 Venetians still call it home.

-I couldn’t remember what we fought about in Venice until Mark reminded me (even though technically we didn’t fight because, as I mentioned before, one doesn’t fight on a honeymoon).
+I couldn’t remember what my husband and I fought about in Venice until Mark reminded me (even though technically we didn’t fight because, as I mentioned before, one doesn’t fight on a honeymoon).

 In Mark’s defence, I’d told him I’d be fine with the bags.
 In my defence, he should have known I wasn’t.